xqstencils/node-mocha-chai-lib/README.md

 ## Features:

-* Include CI Script to run the test and publish your package.
+* Run the test and publish your package with ci.
+* Support CircleCi for pipeline.
-* Support ES6 syntax.
+* Support ES7 & ES6 syntax.
 * Support ESlint to check the code.
-* Support Mocha to test your code.
+* Support Mocha & Chai to test your code.
+* Support Nsp to do security check for the dependencis.

 ## Development: